 On top of this, you may want to change the layout or size of your kitchen space.
 Smart City Kitchens offers kitchens running from 100 sq ft to 230 sq ft, and we’re more than happy to accommodate layouts and specifications that you need to run your kitchen at optimal efficiency.

 Next, you’ll want to make sure you have all your staff, licenses, and suppliers in line.
-Working in a cloud kitchen means you can operate with a much smaller, consolidated team – but you will still need to organise suppliers, insurance, licenses, and more.
-One of the benefits of working with a cloud kitchen supplier like Smart City Kitchens is that we can help with many of these processes.
+Working in a delivery kitchen means you can operate with a much smaller, consolidated team – but you will still need to organise suppliers, insurance, licenses, and more.
+One of the benefits of working with a delivery kitchen supplier like Smart City Kitchens is that we can help with many of these processes.
 We organise insurance for all our kitchen tenants, as well as licenses.
 Our team will help make the transition a more hands-off process so you can focus on doing what you do best: cook great food.